 Back on I-5, travel another hour south and you're in Coalinga, home of the iconic Harris Ranch.
 Its abundant (and fragrant) herds supply Harris Ranch Restaurant (24505 W. Dorris Ave., 559-935-0717), a redoubt for rib eye, T-bone, New York strip loin, and other classic steak-house fare.

 If you must have fast food, you could do much worse than In-N-Out Burger in Kettleman City (33464 Bernard Dr., 800-786-1000), northwest of Bakersfield.
 But home cooking is always better, and that's what you get at Tita's Pupuseria, which has two locations in Buttonwillow, near Bakersfield.
 One is a sit-down restaurant (20643 Tracy Ave., 661-764-5111), the other a food truck that parks nearby.
 Both serve satisfying Salvadoran pupusas: thick, grilled tortillas with assorted meat and cheese fillings.
 About 45 minutes south of Buttonwillow, I-5 rises through the Grapevine, then heads down toward Granada Hills, where Casa de Pizza (16161 San Fernando Mission Blvd., 818-366-6311) lives up to its name with nicely blistered pies, along with red-sauce standards such as spaghetti and meatballs, lasagna, and eggplant parmi-giana.
 The dining room, dubbed the Sinatra Room, is filled with photographs and other memorabilia devoted to the career of the famous crooner.
 Think of it as a guaranteed star sighting before you travel the final leg into L.A.

 Photography by David H. Collier

-This article was first published in May 2013.
+This article was first published in May 2013, but was updated in December 2015.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.